 - The work completed in Interventions is planned in detail every half-term and forms part of the Graduated Approach to SEND within the school where we follow a ASSESS, PLAN, DO, REVIEW cycle.

-SEAL (Social and Emotional Aspects of learning) support for SEN children within the school
+SEMH (Social Emotional & Mental Health) Support for SEND children within the school

-- We have been successfully nurturing SEN pupils with extra SEAL support now for many years.
-As a school we strongly support SEN children in improving their social and emotional development and realise that this is vital in helping them progress.
-SEAL sessions within the classroom discuss how equality is important in the World and our school.
-Extra SEAL sessions are available with a SEAL trained LSA for SEN children to discuss any worries or concerns they may have.
+- We have been successfully nurturing SEND pupils with extra PSHE support now for many years.
+As a school we strongly support SEND children in improving their social and emotional development and realise that this is vital in helping them progress.
+PSHE sessions within the classroom discuss how equality is important in the World and our school.
+Extra SEMH sessions are available with a trained Thrive Practitioner for SEND children to discuss any worries or concerns they may have.
+Each pupil will have a Thrive Profile, highlighting their strengths and needs.
 They are listened to in a quiet setting and either taken as a group or individually.
 They are made aware of what to do if they have concerns about issues such as bullying.

 Specialist groups run by outside agencies e.g. Speech and Language Therapy OR Occupational Therapy groups